luxdefi/explorer/apps/explorer/README.md

 ### Development

-To get BlockScout up and running locally:
+To get Explorer up and running locally:

 * Install dependencies with `$ mix do deps.get, local.rebar, deps.compile, compile`
 * Create and migrate your database with `$ mix ecto.create && mix ecto.migrate`